Great Society: Social Justice and "Band-Aid" Politics

 Middle class misconceptions about the

-issue of poverty also explain the failure of Great Society to eradicate
+issue of poverty also explain the failure of the Great Society to eradicate

 Misconceptions about poverty during the Great Society period led to rejection of the programs and an end to further